team-dev-docs/spriteAIDevTesting/dev-docs/context-index.js.md

 # getUniqueColors index.js
 ## Imported Code Object

 The getUniqueColors async function takes an image path and options as inputs.
 It uses the Jimp library to read the image from the provided path.
-It then iterates through every pixel in the image, extracts the red, green, blue and alpha values from each one, converts those values to a single integer color representation if the pixel isn't fully transparent, and adds those color integers to a Set.
+It then iterates through every pixel in the image, extracts the red, green, blue and alpha values from each one, converts those values to a numeric color integer if the pixel isn't fully transparent, and adds each unique color integer to a Set.
 This Set will only contain unique color values.
-The function returns an array containing all the unique colors found in the image.
+The function returns an array containing all the unique color integer values found in the image.

 # undefined index.js
 ## Imported Code Object